Summary

 Explore

-Pass out the Battle of Saratoga and the French Alliance handout and the Washington letter primary source.
+Pass out the Battle of Saratoga and the French Alliance handout and the Washington Letter to Horatio Gates primary source.
 Give each student 9 post-it notes.
-Students will individually read the summaries of the Battle of Saratoga, the French Alliance and Washington's letter to General Gates.
+Students will individually read the summaries of the Battle of Saratoga and the French Alliance and Washington's Letter to Horatio Gates.
 As they read, they will complete a Three Sticky Notes activity.
 Display slide 7 for student directions.
 Once students have filled out their three post-its for each reading, they will be given time in groups to share their ideas.

-Have students share their post-it notes with the group.
-Students share their word, important phrase, and their sentence summary with their group.
-Based on the information shared, as a group students work together to create a three sentence summary of each reading.
-Students can record their three sentence summaries on notebook paper individually or as a group.
+Have students share their post-it notes, including their word, important phrase, and sentence summary, with their group.
+Based on the information shared as a group, students work together to create a three-sentence summary of each reading.
+Students can record their summaries on notebook paper individually or as a group.
 Allow 30 minutes for the group work, about ten minutes for each reading.

 Call on one or two groups to share their summaries about the Battle of Saratoga.
 Have one or two different groups share their summaries about the French Alliance.
 Have another group share their summary of Washington's letter to Gates.
 This can serve as one of the assessments of this lesson.